-Let’s now review each of these sections below …
+Let’s now review each of these options …

-Please refer to the image above as you go through the sections below.
+Please refer to the screenshot above as you go through the sections below.

-As explained previously, you can always access your profile area by clicking on the “Howdy, User Name” section at the very top right hand corner of your dashboard and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the dashboard navigation menu.
+As described previously, you can always access your profile page by clicking on the “Howdy, User Name” tab and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the main navigation menu.

 Profile > Personal Options